LozziKit/microservice-discussions/README.md

 ## Basic ideas

 You have developed an app or a website and you want to add some kind of interaction between the users you have.
-Your are dealing with user authorization with JWTs (JSON Web Token) - maybe using the _User and Team_ microservice from Lozzikit. (https://github.com/LozziKit/microservice-users-and-teams) - and now want the user to be able to comment on some of the pages of your app.
+You are dealing with user authorization with JWTs (JSON Web Token) - maybe using the _User and Team_ microservice from Lozzikit. (https://github.com/LozziKit/microservice-users-and-teams) - and now want the user to be able to comment on some of the pages of your app.

 ### Commenting